 By submitting this form, you agree to receive marketing-related electronic communications from Facebook, including news, events, updates and promotional emails.
 You may withdraw your consent and unsubscribe from such emails at any time.
 You also acknowledge that you have read and agree to the Workplace Privacy terms.

 Meetings can be essential for sharing ideas and updating the team, but they can also be a huge drain on time.
 Are the ones you organize really necessary or have they become a force of habit?

-Technology can help teams have better and more productive meetings.
+Technology can be a key component of an effective meeting strategy and help teams have more meaningful meetings.
 Bots and automation can remove the need for the project team morning huddle.
 And a check-in via a project or open group can often be a much better use of time than a full-on, face-to-face meeting.